H3Art-q/H3Art-q.github.io/content/authors/admin/_index.md

 ## About Me

-Yuqin Hong is an undergraduate student pursuing bachelor of engineering degree in computer science and technology at the International School of Jinan University.
+Yuqin Hong is an undergraduate student pursuing bachelor of engineering degree in computer science and technology at Jinan University.
 He is currently under the supervision of Professor [Yuxia Sun](https://www.scholat.com/yxsun) and seeking admission to postgraduate studies.